tbaumann/datadriver-testaufgabe/README.md

 The CI/CD pipeline is minimal but functional:
 - **Workflow**:
+  - Merging to the `release/dev` branch triggers deployment to the dev cluster.
-  - Merging to the `stable` branch triggers deployment to the cluster.
+  - Merging to the `release/prod` branch triggers deployment to the prod cluster.
   - Other branches and git references run tests only.

 ### Potential Improvements ###